-The cloud can be a wild place, with dozens of acronyms, hundreds of products, and even more rulesets it is difficult enough to set up a simple working environment, let alone a secure one.
-Practically, the “easiness” of deploying cloud services makes it also very easy to make mistakes, even too easy.
+The cloud can be a wild place.
+It is difficult enough to set up a simple working environment, let alone a secure one with dozens of acronyms, hundreds of products, and even more rulesets.
+But, practically, the “easiness” of deploying cloud services makes it also very easy to make mistakes, even too easy.

-Most startups and SaaS vendors will operate in the cloud for obvious reasons, while many of our clients reach out to us to perform black-box penetration tests for their platforms, they don’t put much attention to their entire cloud environment, rather only to the customer-facing "public" portion of it, usually a web-dashboard or some REST API exposed to their customers, which is only the tip of the iceberg.
+Most startups and SaaS vendors will operate in the cloud for obvious reasons.
+However, while many of our clients reach out to us to perform black-box penetration tests for their platforms, they don’t pay much attention to their entire cloud environment.
+Instead, they focus on the customer-facing "public" portion, usually a web dashboard or some REST API exposed to their customers, which is only the tip of the iceberg.

-In this blog post, we’ll debunk two common myths about cloud environments and their relation to information security, explain the process of a cloud security review, and its importance in SOC2 / ISO27001 or any other security transition and certification process.
+This blog post will debunk two common myths about cloud environments and their relation to information security.
+We will also explain the cloud security review process and its importance in SOC2 / ISO27001 or any security transition and certification process.

-* Note The examples given below are in Amazon’s AWS jargon, but the concept is the same for every major cloud vendor such as Google’s GCP and Microsoft's Azure.
+* Note: The examples below are in Amazon’s AWS jargon, but the concept is identical for every major cloud vendor, such as Google’s GCP and Microsoft's Azure.

-Myth #1 – The cloud is inherently more secure than “traditional” infrastructure
+Myth #1 – The cloud is inherently more secure than “traditional” infrastructures

-Although cloud infrastructure is great for rapid development as it supports DevOps pipelines and scalability, transitioning to the cloud also has its security drawbacks.
+Although cloud infrastructure is excellent for rapid development, supporting DevOps pipelines and scalability, transitioning to the cloud also has security drawbacks.

-In cloud environments, each server (or service) uses an identity that allows it to perform actions or interact with different services. (for example, an EC2 Instance with permissions to view / edit the content of an S3 bucket).
+In cloud environments, each server (or service) uses an identity to perform actions or interact with different services (for example, an EC2 Instance with permissions to view / edit the content of an S3 bucket).
 From our experience, the biggest pitfall in cloud security is the improper management of permissions for the deployed services.

 In addition, moving to the cloud makes you lose the concept of an “internal network” and traditional network-based boundaries.
-For example, an attacker who manages to somehow “steal” the identity of a service (such as an EC2 Instance) can directly reach the AWS API (exposed to the internet by design), deploy new services, install backdoors or pull data from S3 buckets (given he has permissions to do so).
-The blue team in this case will have a hard time both detecting and blocking the activity.
+For example, attackers who manage to somehow “steal” the identity of a service (such as an EC2 Instance) can directly reach the AWS API (exposed to the internet by design), deploy new services, install backdoors or pull data from S3 buckets (given they have permissions to do so).
+The blue team, in this case, will have a hard time both detecting and blocking the activity.

 Myth #2 – The cloud provides a better audit and security visibility

-Imagine some attackers gaining access to credentials of a random EC2 instance in your environment (it doesn’t really matter how, it can vary from SSRF, Remote Code execution, or just some random exposed Git repository).
-Using these credentials, the attacker may try to perform any of the following:
+Imagine some attackers gaining access to credentials of a random EC2 instance in your environment (it doesn’t matter how, it can vary from SSRF, Remote Code execution, or just some random exposed Git repository).
+Using these credentials, they may try to perform any of the following:

 How to perform a cloud security review?

-By nature, a cloud security review is conducted in a “White-Box” approach, the reviewer needs permissions to the API and console access to run queries and examine the cloud configuration.
-As every system’s design varies, there is no automatic silver bullet - understanding the context of the system is critical for the success of the security review (For example, in some cases S3 buckets should be publicly open by design, lacking the context, this can be mistakenly treated as a “vulnerability”).
+By nature, a cloud security review is conducted using a “White-Box” approach.
+The reviewer needs permissions to the API and console access to run queries and examine the cloud configuration.
+As every system’s design varies, there is no automatic silver bullet - understanding the system’s context is critical for the success of the security review (for example, in some cases, S3 buckets should be publicly open by design as lacking context, can be treated mistakenly as a “vulnerability”).

-The very first activity in a cloud security review is the mapping of the cloud-based attack surface (should that Grafana / MongoDB / Elasticsearch really be accessed from the internet?).
+The first activity in a cloud security review is mapping the cloud-based attack surface (should one access Grafana / MongoDB / Elasticsearch from the internet?).

-After mapping the attack surface, the hypothesis for the points below is that an attacker now has some level of access to your cloud environment and the question we aim to answer is “what damage can an attacker do at this point?"
+After mapping the attack surface, the hypothesis shown below is that an attacker now has some access to your cloud environment.
+So the question we aim to answer is, "what damage can an attacker do at this point?"

 ● Management and configuration of storage services